Programs & Initiatives

 Owner: Leonard Peikoff | Credit: Ayn Rand Archives

-ARI’s Objectivist Academic Center (OAC) offers courses, seminars and career training to future Objectivist intellectuals: the scholars, teachers and writers championing Ayn Rand’s philosophy throughout the culture.
-Limited to ambitious students considering intellectual careers in academia or public policy, the OAC provides advanced training in Objectivism as well as a focus on communication and other professional skills needed in an intellectual career.
+ARI’s Ayn Rand University (ARU) offers courses, seminars and career training to future Objectivist intellectuals: the scholars, teachers and writers championing Ayn Rand’s philosophy throughout the culture.
+Limited to ambitious students considering intellectual careers in academia or public policy, the ARU provides advanced training in Objectivism as well as a focus on communication and other professional skills needed in an intellectual career.
 We provide grants and scholarships to promising advanced students, and run a junior fellowship program for recent graduates considering a policy-oriented intellectual career.

 ARI’s philosophic mission calls for questioning and rethinking the basic premises embedded in our culture.
 To do that, convincing scholarship and incisive commentary are indispensible.
 Our experts write about Rand’s philosophic system and apply it to today’s issues — from epistemology to free speech to foreign policy — illustrating the power of her ideas to guide not only the individual toward happiness but also society toward freedom.
 In their editorials, essays, journal articles and books, ARI’s writers connect with key audiences: scholars, teachers, students, policymakers, think tank analysts, activists and businessmen.